mehulagg/gitlab/doc/user/project/pages/custom_domains_ssl_tls_certification/lets_encrypt_integration.md

   containing your website's source code.
 - Acquired a domain (`example.com`) and added a [DNS entry](index.md) pointing it to your Pages website.
+    - The top level domain needs to be a [public suffix](https://publicsuffix.org/).
 - [Added your domain to your Pages project](index.md#1-add-a-custom-domain-to-pages) and verified your ownership.
 - Verified your website is up and running, accessible through your custom domain.